 Today, I have a proper British pud for you, just in time for Christmas!

-I wonder if part of the reason I didn't like it was because it was always so heavy and dense.
-I also have a terrible memory of a time when it was served up with ice cream and all of the animal fat in the pudding turned white and solidified.
+I wonder if part of the reason I didn't like it was that it was always so heavy and dense.
+I also have a terrible memory of a time when it was served up with ice cream, and all of the animal fat in the pudding turned white and solidified.
 It was the most awful, congealed thing ever.

 For those of you who don't know what suet is, it's a type of animal fat that comes from around the kidneys of sheep and cows.
-That's why it hardened and went white when it came into contact with my ice-cream.
+That's why it hardened and went white when it came into contact with my ice cream.
 Pretty disgusting, eh?
+But don't worry.
+There's no chance of that happening with my vegan Christmas pudding recipe!

-As well as being perfectly moist, this Vegan Christmas Pudding is rich, dark, absolutely packed with flavour and for a pudding that is literally stuffed with dried fruit, it is surprisingly light.
+As well as being perfectly moist, this Vegan Christmas Pudding is rich, dark, absolutely packed with flavour, and for a pudding that is litreally stuffed with dried fruit, it is surprisingly light.
 Not at all like the heavy, dense puddings of my childhood.

 I hesitated to call it 'The Ultimate Vegan Christmas Pudding' because it feels a little conceited, but it really is that good.
 In fact, I think it's The Ultimate Christmas Pudding period.
 Vegan or not.